Giantpizzahead/BobSama/README.md

 # BobSama

-Real-time voice chat bot with screenshare interaction, V-tuber model, captions, and no-code setup.
+Real-time Discord voice chatbot with screenshare interaction, low latency, and no-code setup.

 ## Setup

 Use **Python 3.12** in a virtual environment!
+You'll also need a `GOOGLE_API_KEY` in a `.env` file.

 ```sh
 # Make sure you are in a Python 3.12 virtual environment first